understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/getting_started_example.md

 ### Explanations

 We still need some explanations to evaluate.
-For this, there are two possibilities in Quantus:
+For this, there are two possibilities in Quantus.
+Either you provide:
+1. pre-computed attributions (`np.ndarray`) or
+2. an explanation function (`callable`) e.g., use the built-in method `quantus.explain` or your own customised function

+We describe the different options in detail below.

-#### Using Pre-computed Explanations
+#### 1) Using pre-computed explanations

-Quantus allows you to evaluate explanations that you have already computed previously, assuming that they match the data you provide in `x_batch`.
+Quantus allows you to evaluate explanations that you have pre-computed, assuming that they match the data you provide in `x_batch`.
 Let's say you have explanations for [Saliency](https://arxiv.org/abs/1312.6034) and [Integrated Gradients](https://arxiv.org/abs/1703.01365) already pre-computed.